 Somewhat surprising for this thriving college town, there are no craft brewpubs within the historic city center.
 But if you’re growing tired of yet another Corona or Victoria, it is possible to find some local cerveza artesanal (craft beer) in Guanajuato.
 However, you’re going to have to work for it a little.
 There are two breweries within the city, but they are both well outside of centro.

-Cerveza Gambusino is in the middle of nowhere and only offered bottle sales to-go during our visit.
+Cerveza Gambusino is in the middle of nowhere and only offered bottle sales to-go during our last visit.
 Although the brewer told us he was renovating an onsite bar.
 Cerveza Gambusino beers are also sold at Bar el Incendio, so it can be a more convenient option to drink this Guanajuato-brewed beer at that cantina instead.

-Also out of the way, is Tierra Adentro Cerveceria Artesanal, where you can find house-brewed beer.
+Also out of the way, is Tierra Adentro Cerveceria Artesanal, where you can drink house-brewed beer.
 We found the food here and the bottle artwork to shine more than the cerveza itself.
-But if you’re looking for some different brews to drink, it may be worth the trek.
+But if you’re looking for some different brews to try in Guanajuato, it may be worth the trek.

 There’s a great street food scene that occurs nightly in Guanajuato.
 You can find everything from tortas to miner’s enchiladas and everything in between.
 The food is priced well and made with love.
 Adventurous eaters will have some daring foods to seek out such as tacos loaded up with pig intestines.
 (We couldn’t do it!)

-Instead, our favorite is the simple yet delicious esquites (cups of corn).
-Ask for it “con todo” (with everything) and they’ll construct a gut-busting corn kernel parfait that is full of sour cream and/or mayonnaise, loads of cheese, and hot sauce.
+Instead, our favorite is the simple yet delicious esquites.
+Ask for these cups of corn “con todo” (with everything) and they’ll construct a gut-busting corn kernel parfait that is full of crema and/or mayonnaise, loads of grated white cheese, and hot sauce.
 It’s so good!

-A large assortment of street food vendors tend to cluster around Plaza de La Paz in the evening.
-But you can find them all throughout town.
+A large assortment of street food vendors cluster around Plaza de La Paz in the evening.
+But you can find them all throughout Guanajuato.

 25) Discover Guanajuato’s Finer Side

-We love the street food and little taco joints in Guanajuato, but sometimes it’s fun to splurge a little.
-There are a few great finer dining opportunities in Guanajuato.
-Some, like Mestizoa, are on the pricey side while others like, Los Campos, are very affordable.
+We love Guanajuato’s street food and its little taco joints, but sometimes it’s nice to splurge a little too.
+And Guanajuato has a few great finer dining opportunities to do so.
+Some of these restaurants, like Mestizo, are on the pricier side.
+Others like, Los Campos, are surprisingly affordable.
 Consider making reservations, as these places do get booked up.
-Here’s a few of the best in Guanajuato, but we’re only scratching the surface here:
+Here are a few of the best in Guanajuato, but we’re only scratching the surface here:

 Mestizo – Often cited as one of the best restaurants in Guanajuato, Mestizo serves an upscale twist on local cuisine.